TFNeto/Indoor-object-tracking/README.md

 ## Sync System

-Uses the serial class based on [this](http://www.webalice.it/fede.tft/serial_port/serial_port.html).
+- Uses the serial class based on [this](http://www.webalice.it/fede.tft/serial_port/serial_port.html).
-Works with both Linux and Windows.
-User-defined port and baudrate.
+- Works with both Linux and Windows.
+- User-defined port and baudrate.

 ### Arduino
-The file for flashing the Arduino is on /arduino.
-Requires **Arduino IDE**.
+- The file for flashing the Arduino is on /arduino.